quixio/quix-docs/docs/apis/streaming-reader-api/subscriptions.md

   - `PackageReceived(package)`

-You should pass the event’s name as the first argument to `on`,	followed by a function callback.
+Pass the event’s name as the first argument to the `on` method,	followed by a callback function.
 For example, to react to the `ParameterDataReceived` event, use the following:

 ``` javascript
 connection.on("ParameterDataReceived", data => {